The owner is responsible for ensuring that legal aspects of the car are in order.

 Free play in the steering wheel

-"(Free) play" means the distance you can turn the steering wheel without the wheels are moving.
+"(Free) play" is the distance you can turn the steering wheel without the wheels are moving.

 There must not be any free play in the steering wheel of new cars.